-Originating in the one of the many cloning projects, OpenLiero surfaced in 2007, patching up the original limitations.
-100% true to the gameplay the 1.35b version became the first new official version of Liero since 1999.
-Several known bugs are fixed, a few modernising features such as replay recording are added.
+Originating in the one of the many cloning projects, OpenLiero surfaced in 2007, patching the original Liero limitations.
+100% true to the original gameplay these are the first new official versions of Liero since 1999.
+Several known bugs are fixed, a several modernising features such as replay recording are added.

 Liero is a simple game.
 Pick your five weapons, and unleash your inner fury.
 The game is always played one versus one on a map of your choice, and yes, you have to play with someone who is right next to you.

 To shoot is of course easy enough to figure out, but if you want to step up your game, you need to figure out things like how to swing yourself to safety with the ninja rope, to use timed weapons for area denial, to hunt without being hunted, to ambush, hit and run, and control that darn guided missile.

 If you can do all these things, you may one day become a true champion, as the players in this video attempt.

 Unzip the game into a folder, and run it.

 Drop them in the same folder as the game.

 Disable sounds by adding /n to the command line when starting the game.

 You need to run OpenLiero.exe instead of Liero.exe.